panzarkatten/3D-Scanned-Object-Library/README.md

 # 3D-Scanned-Object-Library
 A collection of 3D scanned objects released under GPL 3.0 license.
+If you use these files to create something it has to be released under the same license.

 Some scans better than other... some will be updated in the future... maybe.